tientran04/Calculator/README.md

 # Calculator
-This calculator is build using basic HTML, CSS and JavaScript.
+This calculator is built using basic HTML, CSS and JavaScript.